UmbrellaHoldings/ULTC/README.md

 Copyright (c)    2013   Dr. Kimoto Chan
 Copyright (c) 2013-2014 Cohors LLC

-What is Umbrella-ltc?
+What is Umbrella-LTC?
 ----------------

-Umbrella-ltc is a lite version of Umbrella-ltc using scrypt-adaptive-N as a proof-of-work algorithm.
+Umbrella-LTC is a lite version of Umbrella-LTC using scrypt-adaptive-N as a proof-of-work algorithm.
  - 8 minute block targets
  - block value halves in 75k blocks (~1 years)
  - 35 million total coins